gedex/wp-tools/README.md

 ## Project Config (`.wpt.yml`)

-Some commands in wpt expects config file to be present in your project directory.
+Some commands in wpt expect config file to be present in your project directory.
 To add / modify config file in a project:

 ```